Star Wars: Squadrons Review

 Star Wars: Squadrons is a marvelous result of what happens when EA listens.

-In its early steps of handling a franchise from a galaxy far far away, developers stumbled as it tried to modernize Star Wars games.
-This was where the bold entry of Battlefront II became a tipping point for EA.
-By slowly mending their relationship with fans, the studio was finally worthy to touch another sacred gem that were the Rogue Squadron and X-Wing/Tie Fighter games.
-Squadrons accomplishes a feat of injecting the thrill of classic cockpit dogfights and pushes it further into a fairly enjoyable, modern experience.
-EA plays it too safe on content, but Star Wars: Squadrons stands as a game that does justice to the fabled classics while bringing the fun forward to new players.
+In its early attempts at handling a franchise from a galaxy far, far away, developers struggled to modernize Star Wars games.
+This is where the bold entry of Battlefront II became a tipping point for EA.
+By gradually mending their relationship with fans, the studio finally became worthy of tackling another sacred gem—the Rogue Squadron and X-Wing/TIE Fighter games.
+Squadrons accomplishes the feat of injecting the thrill of classic cockpit dogfights and pushes it further into a fairly enjoyable, modern experience.
+While EA plays it safe with content, Star Wars: Squadrons stands as a game that honors the fabled classics while bringing the fun to new players.

-Since the Star Wars: X-Wing games were introduced almost 30 years ago, it’s clear EA had a starting point for Squadrons.
-The series was also the first realized flight sim dedicated to the big space battles across the Original Trilogy.
-EA’s latest game clearly capitalizes on the cult Rogue Squadron series, which proved fans continued to love blowing up Imperial and Rebel Scum in a starfighter.
-Star Wars: Squadrons is even a much deeper standalone of what players saw in Battlefront II‘s Starfighter Assault mode.
-It teased the potential of a reboot for space dogfights, which is what Squadrons brings to the table.
+Since the Star Wars: X-Wing games were introduced almost 30 years ago, it’s clear EA had a solid starting point for Squadrons.
+That series was the first fully realized flight sim dedicated to the iconic space battles of the Original Trilogy.
+EA’s latest game also draws from the cult Rogue Squadron series, which proved fans still loved blowing up Imperial and Rebel ships in a starfighter.
+Star Wars: Squadrons is a much deeper standalone experience than what players saw in Battlefront II‘s Starfighter Assault mode.
+It teased the potential for a reboot of space dogfights, which Squadrons delivers in full.

 “This is your captain speaking from 1990”